-Let’s have a look at Saint Petersburg, the cultural capital of Russia, the most European Russian city, also called Venice of the North.
+Let’s have a look at Saint Petersburg, Russia.
+The city is recognized as the cultural capital of Russia.
+Most city’s guests notice that St. Petersburg is the most European among all Russian cities.

 - 5, 3 million inhabitants

-- 1703 — the year when Saint Petersburg was founded
+- 1703 — the year when Saint Petersburg, Russia was founded

-- Peter the Great — Russian Emperor, founder of Saint Petersburg
+- Peter the Great — Russian Emperor, founder of St. Petersburg

 - 25th of May — City Day (widely celebrated)